Elevate-IT/node-red-contrib-advanced-ftp/README.md

 - Open Node-RED
 - Go to **Menu → Manage palette → Install**
-- Search for `node-red-contrib-advanced-ftp` and install
+- Search for `node-red-contrib-elevate-advanced-ftp` and install

 ---